 When someone wants a relationship with you but is too scared, they'll look to spend time with you in ways that don't seem like actual dates.
 For instance, instead of taking the lead and asking you out for dinner and drinks, they may say, "Hey, I'm in your neighborhood.
 Are you free for drinks in an hour?"
 This way, they don't risk any feelings of rejection.
 "The truth is that love is often imbalanced, with one person feeling more or less from moment to moment," Dr. Firestone admits.

 They're Vague About the Future

-When someone is too scared to get involved on a deeper level, they’ll often choose to dodge or deflect questions about a future with you and remain more detached.
-For instance, while you may want to plan a weekend getaway with them for a few months down the road, they’ll give you hints that they’re interested in this idea but won't settle on a specific date.
-This allows them to keep you on the hook and at arm's length, all while preserving their freedom to bail on the plan.
+When someone is too scared to get involved on a deeper level, they will often choose to dodge or deflect questions about a future with you and remain more detached.
+For instance, if you want to take a weekend getaway in a few weeks, they may seem super interested, but won't help you lock down an actual weekend to go.

 Dr. Firestone says, "A new relationship is uncharted territory, and most of us have natural fears of the unknown.
 Letting ourselves fall in love means taking a real risk.
 We are placing a great amount of trust in another person, allowing them to affect us, which makes us feel exposed and vulnerable."
 If they aren't ready for those kinds of feelings, they will keep you at bay for as long as they can.